6 Things to Know about San Francisco Living

 If you’ve ever wondered why so many people are willing to pay so much in rent, it probably has a lot to do with the fact that this city will not let you get bored.
-Anyone spending a Friday night in looking for something to do is making a mistake.
+Anyone spending a Friday night looking for something to do is making a mistake.
 Just leave your home and go out exploring.
-Between the absolutely amazing food trucks here, live entertainment on just about every block, incredible parks and late night establishments, you may just decide to never go to bed.
+Between the absolutely amazing food trucks here, live entertainment on just about every block, incredible parks and late-night establishments, you may just decide to never go to bed.

 Oakland Is Great Too

-Should you find that San Francisco living is just too expensive, check out Oakland.
+Should you find that San Francisco’s living is just too expensive, check out Oakland.
 It’s right across the bridge and has a ton to offer as well, all at a much more affordable price.

 San Francisco living will provide you with one of the most unique living experiences imaginable.
 Just consider the above before you move here so you’ll be ready to make the most of it.